benoitrolland/ZoneFactor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.8.

 ## Compatibility
-Better use Chrome.
+Better use Microsoft Edge.
-For sharp country edges, use Microsoft Edge.
-But you will not see the whole world map.
+You will have sharp country edges...
+You will not see the whole world map, this will teach first time users to use the country list menu.
+With Chrome, updating incidence and country color several times will make the map disapear if zoom factor is over 33%.
+And Contries edges will be aliased, for "performance optimisation" reasons .
 Don't use Firefox for now, Events are not fired correctly yet ;-)
+Best debbuging experience using Chrome.

 ## Development server